Tinggi Setapak National Secondary School

-Setapak High School (Malay: Sekolah Menengah Kebangsaan Tinggi, Setapak) is a secondary school in Kuala Lumpur, Malaysia.
+Setapak High School (Malay: Sekolah Menengah Kebangsaan Tinggi Setapak) is a national secondary school in Kuala Lumpur, Malaysia.
 Established in 1955, it is an all-boys school, with the exception of the coed Sixth Form.
-In the local community, the school is known as High School and Setapak High.
 When first established, it was located in High Street, Kuala Lumpur (hence its name), before moving to its current location in Setapak in 1963.
 The school is active in the sports arena, especially in the inter-school hockey championships.

 History

 The school was established in 1955 with the name High Street School, which was located at High Street (later Jalan Bandar, now Jalan Tun H S Lee) in the heart of Kuala Lumpur.
 It was opened on 12 January 1955 by Dato' Othman bin Mohamed, the Menteri Besar (chief minister) of Selangor at that time.
 Sultan Hisamuddin Alam Shah, the Sultan of Selangor, officially opened High Street School on 11 April 1955.

 Mr. Luke, the Selangor Education Officer, was instrumental in the formation of the school.
 The first headmaster was Mr. Herman M de Souza, a former teacher of VI.
 The school's motto was "Lead By Leading" and the medium of instruction was English.

 The school complex, built in 1893, formerly housed Victoria Institution (VI) until 1929 when VI moved to its new premises in Petaling Hill.
 The Technical College (now known as Universiti Teknologi Malaysia) occupied the complex in 1930 and remained there until 1954 when it moved to Gurney Road (now Jalan Semarak).
 In 1955, the complex became High Street School.

 In addition to normal lessons, the school had classes in commercial subjects such as Shorthand, Typewriting and Bookkeeping.
 It also had lessons on carpentry, metal works and technical drawings.
 The first batch of students to sit for the Cambridge School Certificate did so in 1959.
 They also sat for the full London Chamber of Commerce Intermediate School Certificate examination.
 This was encouraged by the headmaster Mr Herman de Souza who was the class teacher for the first batch of Form One students and continued teaching them as their class teacher until they reached Form Five in 1959.